Healsens

 • Cortisol suppresses the immune system — a topic we explore in more detail further on.

-Here’s how to order a test through the Healsens app:
+Here’s how to order the test:

-1. Download the Healsens App from Google Play or the App Store, depending on your device.
+1. Download the Healsens app from the Google Play or the App Store, depending on your device.

 Note